Sunroom, Patio Enclosure and Conservatory Maintenance FAQ

 Your Four Seasons sunroom, conservatory or patio enclosure is designed to give you years of enjoyment with minimal maintenance.
 Please follow the guidelines below to help you with regular maintenance:

-Wash the frames of your sunroom, patio room or conservatory with a solution of soap and warm water every few months to remove any grime and atmospheric deposits.
+Answer: Wash the frames of your sunroom, patio room or conservatory with a solution of soap and warm water every few months to remove any grime and atmospheric deposits.
 If required, clean the vinyl with a non-abrasive proprietary cleaner, suitable for plastics, using a soft cloth.
 If necessary, use a strong, non-abrasive cream cleaner to remove any stubborn stains that remain on the frame of your sunroom or conservatory.

 Avoid using all solvent-based or abrasive cleaners.